 What board do you want to be appointed to?

 This is a question you are going to get asked a lot.
 Answering it correctly is fundamentally important, and most people don’t.
 Rather than being specific they instead respond to this question in a fairly generic fashion.
-They speak about wanting to join the board of a quality organisation, one with a good board, an ethical board, the board of an organisation that operates in an industry that they are interested in or perhaps a board that will value their skills.
+They speak about wanting to join the board of a quality organisation, one with a good board, an ethical board, the board of an organisation that operates in an industry that they are interested in or perhaps a board that will value their skills and is growing.
 Whilst these are not ‘wrong’ answers, the problem is that this response is generic and covers any number of businesses of varying scope and scale which leaves those listening confused and questioning whether you know what you really want.

 Ask any successful Non-Executive Director (NED) ”how you can develop a board career or gain a board appointment”, they will ask you ‘What organisation would you like to be appointed to?’ – indeed this is the question I most regularly ask as well.
 Providing a detailed response based on your reality is critical.
 As an example, I recently co-led a podcast with the CPA with a highly experienced NED who reflected this sentiment as well.
 She told me that this is the first question she asks people when they ask her advice on how to gain a board position.
 She said that the responses constantly underwhelmed her.
 As a result, she was either unwilling or unable to help because she lacked confidence in them because it seemed as though they had not seriously thought about their value at board level and which organisations would value it.
 For these reasons, she was unable to waste her social capital in making recommendations that she otherwise might have if more specific and well thought through detail was provided.

 You need to be ready for this question and be ready to answer it clearly and specifically – doing so is fundamentally important.